£60,000 *Price from

 250 mi *Real Range

 290 Wh/mi *Efficiency

 This electric vehicle is not available yetTesla has launched the Model Y at an event in Los Angeles on March 15th.
 The Model Y is a compact SUV based on the Model 3.
-Production will start mid-2020 with first deliveries in North America planned for fall 2020.
+Production has started in the first quarter of 2020 with first deliveries in North America being made right after.
 Planning for the UK is unknown as of yet.
-As with Model 3, it is expected that production of RHD models will start at a later date.
+As with Model 3, it is expected that production of European models will start at a later date.

 All specifications with * are estimates.

 |Congestion Charge *||£0|

 |Top Speed||150 mph|